Helix Dusk Mattress Review

 Does It Support Your Sleep Position?

-The Helix Dusk uses it’s great pressure relief and alignment and it’s true medium firmness to be a great mattress for all sleeping positions.
-This includes a good mattress for side sleepers, bed for back sleepers, and stomach sleeper mattress.
+The Helix Dusk uses its great pressure relief and alignment and its true medium firmness to be a great mattress for all sleeping positions.
+This includes a good side sleepers, back sleepers, and stomach sleepers.

-Combination sleepers who frequently change positions will enjoy how easy it is to get cozy in whatever positions they choose, so it’s a great mattress for combo sleepers.
+Combination sleepers who frequently change positions will enjoy how easy it is to get cozy in whatever positions they choose, so it’s also a great mattress for combination sleepers.

 How Does It Regulate Temperature?

 The Dusk mattress uses airflow for temperature regulation throughout the mattress.
-First, we have the mattress cover that is optimized for breathability.
-Then, we have the pocketed coils through the mattress that keeps air flowing.
+First, we have a mattress cover that’s optimized for breathability.
+Then we have the pocketed coils through the mattress, which keeps air flowing.